| Full Name | David Anthony Pirner |

 - Wrote a song entitled Soul Asylum (not the one on Time's Incinerator) which came from a dream he had.
 Nobody in the band (then Loud Fast Rules) liked it, but they liked the title and took that as their new name.

-- The first band he was in was called "The Shitz"; he played the drums.
+- The first band he was in was called "The Schitz", a punk rock band which he sang and played guitar.

 - Originally started out as drummer for Loud Fast Rules.